Tonis81/Jornadas_ARSENCIA_2024_en/README.md

 > ### 10:30 <span style="color:darkred;">Coffee break</span>

-> ### 11:00 Presentation by PREDIMED Plus participants
+> ### 11:00 Experience of participants in the Predimed-Plus project
 >
 >Speaker: xxxxx
 >
->Description: xxxxx
+>Description: Predimed-Plus evaluates the effect of an intensive lifestyle intervention aiming at losing weight with an energy-restricted Mediterranean diet, physical activity promotion and behavioral support on the primary prevention of cardiovascular diseases.

 > ### 11:30 Sensorial analysis <span style="color:darkred;">Tasting - To be defined</span>
 >
-> Speaker: Luis Noguera Artiaga
+> Speaker: Dr. Luis Noguera Artiaga
 >
-> Description: xxxxx
+> Description: Dr. Luís Noguera Artiaga will give an introduction to sensory analysis and guide us through a tasting.

 > ### 13:00 Closing ceremony
 >